 The feeding requirements of shorebirds and other waterbirds are highly variable, but a critical consideration for wetland managers.
 There are a number of factors that influence the availability of food resources within a wetland.
 For example, seasonal variability in water regimes and other longer term climatic patterns.

 Migratory shorebirds may appear to have many choices of where to feed.
 However, high feeding densities of shorebirds reliably occur in some places and not others but there are knowledge limitations regarding what determines these habitat choices.
 Some individual shorebirds habitually return to the same feeding site year after year.
-For some species feeding habitat in central parts of the Flyway is particularly vulnerable at present.
+For some species feeding habitat in central parts of the Flyway is particularly vulnerable.

 In general the importance of feeding flats is enhanced if the feeding area is larger.
 The relative density of shorebirds tends to be higher in larger areas e.g. larger than 30 hectares, although there are exceptions, particularly where habitat loss has occurred.
 Fragmentation of feeding flats should be avoided as it divides larger feeding areas into smaller ones thereby reducing bird numbers.